A. The ark in the Philistine city of Ashdod.

 ii.
 "Of the numerous suggested identifications of the specific malady that struck the Philistines, bubonic plague remains the most likely: 'It is a disease characterized by an epidemic occurrence, by the appearance of tumours, by the production of panic amongst the affected population, by a high mortality rate, and by an association with mice or rats.'"
 (Wilkinson cited in Youngblood)

-d.
+c.
 Let the ark of the God of Israel be carried away to Gath: Instead of submitting to the God of Israel, they decided to get rid of Him.
-The problem is, we can’t get rid of God.
-We can do things to push Him away, but even the best of those are temporary.
-We must all face God, and stand before Him one day.
+Yet we can't get rid of God.
+We can do things to push Him away but even the best of those attempts are temporary.
+We must all face God and stand before Him one day.